 Let’s take a Lego table tour now.
 Interestingly, a lot of them out there are Ikea hacks…

 2. I’m sort of all coveting this table, but ultimately I think it may be a bit giant for our needs.
-Beckett tends to play with his Legos all over the place, so a smaller table area is better for us.
+My son tends to play with his Legos all over the place, so a smaller table area is better for us.

 3. If you need to save some space and not have yet another furniture item on your floor, this is a cool idea to tuck onto an extra wall space.
 I was really happy to see that the Legos are not arranged according to color in these bins, because that is NOT REAL LIFE.

-4. Now this one from That mommy Blog is interesting, because you can change the height of the table area, and holy NUTS, look at all that storage.
+4. Now this one from That mommy Blog is interesting, because you can change the height of the table as your kids grow, and holy NUTS, look at all that storage.

 5. This is a great small table and it uses the ubiquitous Ikea Lack side table.
 This might actually be perfect for us.
 Hmmmm.
 I find it hilarious that it’s so cheap to make this Lego table, but I won’t be able to escape walking out of Ikea without $400 worth of stuff.

-5 1/2.
-Because I’m horrible at math, I’ve included a bonus Lego idea, which is the DIY Lego tray, that you can stash under your nasty, dog-pee-stained couch.
+6. The DIY Lego tray, that you can stash under your couch.

 Now go forth and step on hundreds of tiny ouchy Legos!